jodal/pykka/docs/index.md

 # Introduction

+> _Pykka makes it easier to build concurrent applications._

 Pykka is a Python implementation of the [actor model](getting-started/model.md).
 The actor model introduces some simple rules to control the sharing of state and cooperation between execution units, which makes it easier to build concurrent